-(11) The commission shall issue the accounting orders necessary to align rate moratorium timing and requirements to actual transition bonds savings."
+(11) The commission shall issue the accounting orders necessary to align rate moratorium timing and

-- "69-8-301.
+1 2 Section 16.
+Section 69-8-301, MCA, is amended to read: 3 "69-8-301.
 Cooperative utility -- transition plan for customer customer choice plans.
-(1) Except as provided in 69-8-311, on or before July 1, 2006, the local governing body of a cooperative utility shall adopt a transition customer choice plan. - (2) (a) Except as provided in subsection (2)(b), transition plans must contain a transition period that may not end later than July 1, 2007.
-At the conclusion of the transition period, all customers must have the opportunity to choose an electricity supplier. - (b) If after a pilot program for customers of a cooperative utility with loads less than 1,000 kilowatts a competitive market, technology, or other conditions precedent to full customer choice have not developed, then the transition plan may be altered by the cooperative utility's governing body for those customers. - (3)(2) This chapter does not require the cooperative utility to divest itself of any generation, transmission, or distribution assets or prohibit a cooperative utility from divesting itself voluntarily of those assets. - (4)(3) A If a cooperative utility's local governing body adopts a customer choice plan, the cooperative utility shall certify to the commission that the local governing body has adopted a transition customer choice plan.
-In the cooperative utility's certification filing, the cooperative utility shall provide to the commission documentation that the cooperative utility's transition customer choice plan is consistent with this chapter."
+(1) Except 4 as provided in 69-8-311, on or before July 1, 2006, the local governing body of a cooperative utility shall adopt 5 a transition customer choice plan.
+6 (2) (a) Except as provided in subsection (2)(b), transition plans must contain a transition period that may 7 not end later than July 1, 2007.
+At the conclusion of the transition period, all customers must have the 8 opportunity to choose an electricity supplier.
+9 (b) If after a pilot program for customers of a cooperative utility with loads less than 1,000 kilowatts a 10 competitive market, technology, or other conditions precedent to full customer choice have not developed, then 11 the transition plan may be altered by the cooperative utility's governing body for those customers.
+12 (3)(2) This chapter does not require the cooperative utility to divest itself of any generation, 13 transmission, or distribution assets or prohibit a cooperative utility from divesting itself voluntarily of those assets.
+14 (4)(3) A If a cooperative utility's local governing body adopts a customer choice plan, the cooperative 15 utility shall certify to the commission that the local governing body has adopted a transition customer choice plan.
+In the cooperative utility's certification filing, the cooperative utility shall provide to the commission documentation 16 17 that the cooperative utility's transition customer choice plan is consistent with this chapter."
+18 19 Section 17.
+Section 69-8-302, MCA, is amended to read: 20 "69-8-302.

-- "69-8-302.
 Cooperative utility -- customer choice -- education of customers -- continued service.

-(1) Except as provided in 69-8-311, cooperative utilities shall propose a method for cooperative utility customers to choose an electricity supplier. - (2) Customer choice may be phased in to promote the orderly transition to a competitive market environment. - (3)(2) Cooperative utilities shall educate their customers about customer choice so that customers may make an informed choice of an electricity supplier.
-This education process must give special emphasis to education efforts during the transition period.

-(4)(3) If a cooperative utility customer has not chosen an electricity supplier by the end of the transition period, then the electricity supplier is the cooperative utility that filed the plan or an electricity supplier designated by the cooperative utility."
+21 (1) Except as provided in 69-8-311, cooperative utilities shall propose a method for cooperative utility customers 22 to choose an electricity supplier.
+23 (2) Customer choice may be phased in to promote the orderly transition to a competitive market 24 environment.
+25 -(3)(2) Cooperative utilities shall educate their customers about customer choice so that customers may 26 make an informed choice of an electricity supplier.
+This education process must give special emphasis to 27 education efforts during the transition period.
+28 (4)(3) If a cooperative utility customer has not chosen an electricity supplier by the end of the transition 29 period, then the electricity supplier is the cooperative utility that filed the plan or an electricity supplier designated 30 by the cooperative utility."